Matthew 2:11

 Matthew 2:11 is the eleventh verse of the second chapter of the Gospel of Matthew in the New Testament.
-The magi, dispatched by King Herod, have found the infant Jesus and in this verse present him with gifts in an event known as the Visit of the Wise Men.
-In art, it is traditionally referred to as the Adoration of the Magi.
+The magi, dispatched by King Herod, have found the small child (not infant) Jesus and in this verse present him with gifts in an event known as the Visit of the Wise Men.
+In art (an infant jesus), is traditionally referred to as the Adoration of the Magi.

 Text

 The original Koine Greek, according to Westcott and Hort, reads: